 This table provides metadata for the actual indicator available from UK statistics closest to the corresponding global SDG indicator.
 Please note that even when the global SDG indicator is fully available from UK statistics, this table should be consulted for information on national methodology and other UK-specific metadata information.

-Woodland area as a percentage of total land area, and woodland area certified as sustainably managed as a percentage of total land area
+Woodland area as a percentage of total land area, and woodland area certified as sustainably managed as a percentage of total woodland area

-This indicator shows total woodland area as a percentage of land area, and the area of woodland that is certified against agreed environmental standards as a percentage of land area.
-While the data presented by the UN uses the same source as we present here, there may be some inconsistencies due to differences in when data are updated.
-We present more up-to-date estimates that may include revisions to earlier years.
+This indicator shows total woodland area as a percentage of land area, and the area of woodland that is certified against agreed environmental standards as a percentage of woodland area.
+While the data presented by the UN uses the same source as we present here, there may be some inconsistencies due to differences in when data are updated, as updated data may include revisions for earlier years.

 Woodland certification - Woodland certification assesses management practices against agreed environmental standards.
 Certification requires that wood products are harvested legally and sustainably, and that important wildlife habitats are identified and are not negatively impacted by management.
 Woodland certification schemes promote good forest practice and are used to demonstrate that wood or wood products come from well-managed forests.